sindhuOsisoft/OCS-Docs/content/add-organize-data/collect-data/connectors/pi-to-ocs/set-up-pi-to-ocs/install-agent.md

 1. On the host machine where you installed the agent, type *services.msc* in the text box next to the Windows menu button, then press ENTER.

-2. In the `Services` window, scroll to and verify that that the PI to OCS Agent’s status is running.
+2. In the `Services` window, scroll to and verify that that the PI to OCS Agent’s status is running, then close the window.

    ![](../../images/services-window.png)